 Besides grassy beaches, Cape Cod is also popular for its lobster rolls and crispy fried clams, golf courses, and whale-watching tours.
 If you enjoy a more active trip, you’ll certainly have fun cycling through the Shining Sea Bikeway, surfing, or hiking in the Cornelia Carey Sanctuary.

 Dunkin’, which used to be called Dunkin’ Donuts, is possibly the most famous Massachusetts company.
 Though it’s more than just a famous company from Massachusetts, it’s also the state’s favorite coffee brand and a New England staple.

-Founded in 1950 in Quincy, Massachusetts by William Rosenberg, the firm was bought in the 1990s by Baskin-Robbins and in 2020 by Inspire Brands.
-Today Dunkin’ has about 12 900 stores in 42 countries, making it one of the biggest coffee shop and donut shop chains in the world.
+Founded in 1950 in Quincy, Massachusetts, by William Rosenberg, the firm was bought in the 1990s by Baskin-Robbins and in 2020 by Inspire Brands.
+Today Dunkin’ has about 12 900 stores in 42 countries, making it one of the world’s biggest coffee shop and donut shop chains.
 Dunkin’ is very popular for its donuts, bagels, coffee, and munchkin (donut holes).

 Despite being spread throughout America and the world, New England is where Dunkin’ is really popular and part of the everyday life of many Massachusetts.
 Traveling through the state, you will find countless shops and have many opportunities to try their popular donuts and coffee.